Efficient Generative Prediction for EHR Foundation Models: The SCOPE and REACH Estimators: Proofs

 \subsection{Characterization of the Variance of \texorpdfstring{$\mathcal{S}$}{S}}

 By the fact that each sample is i.i.d., $\Var(\mathcal{S}) = \Var(S) /n$.
 Therefore by the variance of a Monte Carlo estimator, letting $\mu = \mathbb{E}(\mathcal{S}) = \mathbb{E}(M_0)$: {\smaller } Note that if $S < 1$ with probability $1$ then this statement is always true.
 However, for any timeline where there are sufficiently many tokens where the probability of the outcome of interest is sufficiently high, $S$ will indeed exceed $1$.
 This means that $\mathcal{S}$ is not necessarily a lower variance estimator than $M_0$ and should therefore be checked as an alternative for $M_0$ rather than a universal replacement.
-Additionally, since $S$ is more likely to be large for more probable events, since it is an unbiased estimator for $\mu$, $\mathcal{S}$ is often a higher variance estimator than $M_0$ for experiments where the outcome of interest appears with higher probability, which is reflected in our synthetic and empirical results.
-However, as is shown in the appendix, $\Var(\mathcal{S}) > \Var(M_0)$ can hold for arbitrarily low mean.
+Additionally, since $S$, as an unbiased estimator for $\mu$, is more likely to be large for more probable events, $\mathcal{S}$ is often a higher variance estimator than $M_0$ in contexts where the outcome of interest is more likely.
+This fact is reflected in our synthetic and empirical results.
+However, as is shown in Appendix \ref{app:counter}, $\Var(\mathcal{S}) > \Var(M_0)$ can hold for arbitrarily low mean.
 Fortunately, the additional computational cost required to compute both $M_0$ and $\mathcal{S}$ for a given outcome is limited to saving and summing the probabilities, which is negligible when compared to the computational cost of inference.